Determine, Negotiate, and Retain Your Author Rights

 Authors are encouraged to negotiate and retain the rights to their work.
 By attaching an addendum to your publishing agreement, you can retain control of your work in order to use it for purposes such as distributing copies in the course of teaching and research, posting the article on a personal or institutional website, etc.

-In compliance with the National Institutes of Health Public Access Policy, if your publication is the result of NIH funded research you must attach this cover sheet with every submission to a peer-reviewed publication.
-This is to enable NIH funded research to be deposited in PubMed, as is stipulated by the Public Access Policy.
+In compliance with the National Institutes of Health Public Access Policy, if your publication results from NIH-funded research, you may want to attach this cover sheet with your submission to a peer-reviewed journal.
+This enables NIH-funded research to be deposited in PubMed Central, as is stipulated by the Public Access Policy.
 For additional information, visit the UW HSL NIH Public Access Policy help guide.

 - SPARC Author Addendum to Publication Agreement